 Eugene has long drawn an eclectic, talented mix of academics, musicians, writers, runners, foodies, freaks, artists, nature lovers, healers both mainstream and otherwise, and free spirits of all stripes.
 A good place to meet them is the Saturday Market (downtown, every Saturday from April to mid-November), a must-see mashup of crafts fair, farmers’ market, music festival, and free speech forum—a people-watchers’ paradise.

 It’s a good place to drop in and let what happens, happen.
 As Ken Kesey once said, “The answer is never the answer.
 What’s really interesting is the mystery.” —Thomas Hager

-This article was first published in November 2010.
+This article was first published in November 2010, but was updated in December 2015.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.